opsani/servo-datadog/README.md

 The driver presently returns a single value for a metric named `perf`.
 This value is computed from the time series pointlist(s) returned from a single query as follows:

-* time aggregation:  compute a value for each time series pointlist using one of these methods:  avg, max, min, sum
+* time aggregation:  aggregate each time series pointlist to produce a single value using one of these methods:  avg, max, min, sum
-* space aggregation:  compute a single value for the entire *group* of time series by aggregating the time aggregations using one of these methods:  avg, max, min, sum (if there is just one pointlist, these are all the same)
+* space aggregation:  aggregate the time aggregates to produce a single value (perf metric) using one of these methods:  avg, max, min, sum (if there is just one pointlist, these are all the same)

 The Datadog driver does not presently support multiple queries (e.g., so that a performance metric may be created by a formula using multiple query results).
 The `describe` command returns the list of active metric names.
 By itself, a metric name is often not a valid query, and such a query will return an error.